CshardZ/CshardZ/README.md

 - 👋 Hi, I’m @CshardZ
-- 👀 I’m interested in ...frontend
+- 👀 I’m interested in ...NONE
-- 🌱 I’m currently learning ...
-Tkinter
+- 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...
 NONE
 - 📫 How to reach me ...NONE